17 Bingeworthy K-dramas on Netflix Recommended by a Korean

 It’s a lot more intense than the previous shows, so it’s a good idea to be in the right frame of mind.

 Some of these K-dramas won’t be available in your country.
-Access the entire Netflix catalogue with VPN here and get 3 months free!
+Access the entire Netflix catalogue with VPN here!

 REPLY series (응답하라 시리즈)

 If you’re curious about Korean life in the 80s and 90s, this might be the perfect TV series for you.

 While airing, Korean viewers were so focused on finding out who the main female character marries.

 They even created a competition between “어남류 VS. 어남택 (eo-nam-ryu VS. eo-nam-taek)”.